ganjivasu356/task-copilot/README.md

 chainlit run app.py --port 8888
 ```
 ### Agents
+This personal assistant uses [AWS Multi-Agent Orchestrator](https://awslabs.github.io/multi-agent-orchestrator/) for managing the agents.
+It contains following agents

 #### Calendar Agent
 - This agent utilizes Calendly APIs to retrieve meeting invitations to provide a summary of calendar events for the next 10 days.